TheHuns/TravelersApp-Web-Api/README.md

 In the root of the project you need a directory named config which contains a file named default.json (create these if they do not come in with repo)

-Inside the default.json there should be the following json object with the link to your mongoDB replaceing the placeholder here.
+Inside the default.json there should be the following json object with the link to your mongoDB replacing the placeholder here.

 ```json
 {